sattyamjjain/PyVerseAI/Adaptive-Repayment-Calculator/README.md

 ## Running Tests

-To run the tests, navigate to the `tests` directory and run:
+To run the tests, navigate to the root directory and run:

 ```bash
 python -m unittest -v